-IW: Well we specialise not just in design but also in brand strategy.
+Inchwork.
+Well, we specialise not just in design but also in brand strategy.
 We at Inchwork believe in giving brands a very holistic approach.
 While creating a brand, we start off with a brand-print/manifesto that forms the building blocks of most businesses.
-Post our market research for the brand, we come up with visual alternatives and solutions for it, while at it we do put out guidelines for the brand that will help build it’s marketing strategy, factoring in trend forecasts.
-Our sole vision is to make a brand powerful, through visual imagery, not just
+Post our market research for the brand, we come up with visual alternatives and solutions for it, while at it we do put out guidelines for the brand that will help build its marketing strategy, factoring in trend forecasts.
+Our sole vision is to make a brand powerful, through visual imagery, not just beautify it.

 CG: Where branding or re-branding is trending in the business world and everywhere else too.
 How you justify the uniqueness of your services?

-IW: I guess that would be our individual approaches within in a team, we like bouncing ideas, doing drawing jams together and not pretend that we know everything.
-We’re not that a big team, and all of us are multi-faceted, we like to experiment and challenge our own ways of working.
+Inchwork.
+I guess that would be our individual approaches within a team, we like bouncing ideas, doing drawing jams together and not pretend that we know everything.
+We’re not that a big team and all of us are multi-faceted, we like to experiment and challenge our own ways of working.
 We are basically open to adaptation.
 We always look at the bigger picture and the learning curve with it.

-CG: How do the market research, product identity and reputation is aligned with the branding over the client’s need?
+CG: How do the market research, product identity and reputation are aligned with the branding over the client’s need?
 Does that change the way you design for a brand?

 So just to sum it up, it’s very important to understand the client’s perspective but at the same time be proactive enough to make them understand your take on the whole approach.
 You’re the professional here and it’s your job to get your market research, product identity and reputation in sync with the client’s needs.